enes9103/React_Typescript_Movie_App_Task/README.md

     Runs the app in the development mode.\
     Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+7. A test user has been created to log in.
+You can use `username : johndoe@test.com`, `password : johndoe`.
+Or you can create a new user Registration or log in with your google account.

     ### Don't  forget!!!
     You must log in to search for movies, view details and comment.
 You can also log in with your Google account.